Courses

 SPH EH 710: Physiological Mechanisms of Health and Disease

-This course provides students with a detailed working knowledge of the normal mechanisms of human body function in both health and disease states.
+Can’t be taken together for credit with SPH EH 707 - This course provides students with a detailed working knowledge of the normal mechanisms of human body function in both health and disease states.
 It is most appropriate for MS and PhD students, though it is available to all undergraduate and graduate students.
 Physiological mechanisms are studied from the molecular level to the level of organ systems, and emphasis is placed on understanding how body processes are regulated and integrated so as to achieve homeostasis characteristic of a normal, healthy individual.
 Students will become acquainted with both the gross and histological anatomy of major organs.
-For each system covered, a case studies of a diseases of significant public health interest are used to reinforce application of basic physiological principles, and to acquaint students with physiological measurements commonly used in clinical settings.
+For each system covered, case studies of diseases of significant public health interest are used to reinforce application of basic physiological principles, and to acquaint students with physiological measurements commonly used in clinical settings.
 This course is recommended for all students who need a substantive understanding of human physiology for subsequent coursework.
-This course will be of special value to students whom expect their careers to involve close interaction with health care providers. -
+This course will be of special value to students who expect their careers to involve close interaction with health care providers. -

 SPH EH 713: Essentials of Genetic Technologies and the Future of Public Health